 In the previous posts in this series we looked at how setting objectives for your creative projects helps you:

-Today we’ll be fitting the final missing piece into the puzzle: Assessing how well you achieved your objectives, and analysing what you’ve learned, so that you can work even smarter in the future.
+Today we’ll fit the final missing piece into the puzzle: You'll assess how well you achieved your objectives, and analyse what you’ve learned, so that you can work even smarter in the future.

 How to Evaluate Your Creative Project

 To evaluate your project, and assess its successes and weaknesses as a whole, you need to look at all of its different stages:

 To begin evaluating your completed project, simply jot down quick responses to the following questions: